Cloudy mornings and clear evenings on a gas giant exoplanet

-While fitting the spectroscopic light curves, we fix the $T_0$, $a/R_*$, period, and $b$ to the median values obtained from the white light curve fits.
-We assume that the planet's rotational axis is perfectly aligned with the orbital axis of the planet ($\phi$= 90$^{\circ}$), which is expected for a tidally locked planet at such close proximity to its host star.
-We bin the spectroscopic light curves at a spectral resolution of $R\sim50$.
-We allow the morning/evening transit depths, the limb darkening coefficients ($u_+$ and $u_-$), and the linear systematics model coefficient to vary while fitting the light curve of each spectroscopic channel with the \texttt{emcee} sampler.
-Fig.~\ref{LCcolorplot} ({\bf B}) panel shows the wavelength vs. time 2D map of the normalized best-fit model light curves for each spectroscopic channel.
-Fig.~\ref{LDfreefix} ({\bf A}) and ({\bf B}) panels shows a comparison between $u_+$ and $u_-$ constrained from fitting the spectroscopic light curves with the predicted values from the 3D Stagger-grid from \cite{magic15}.
-The 3D models predict the wavelength-dependence of both the limb darkening parameters well but show a constant offset with the measured values from the light curves.
-Therefore, we apply an offset of -0.02684 to the model predictions for $u_+$ and another much smaller offset of -0.007 to the model predictions of $u_-$ to match the measured coefficient values.
-The stellar models with the applied offsets are shown with dashed lines in ({\bf A})-({\bf B}) panels of Fig.~\ref{LDfreefix}.
-We fit the spectroscopic light curves again by fixing the limb darkening parameters to this modified stellar model predictions to measure our final transmission spectra for the morning and the evening terminators.
-The ({\bf C}) and ({\bf D}) panels of Fig.~\ref{LDfreefix} show a comparison of the transmission spectrum derived for each limb with free limb darkening coefficients in blue and the fixed limb darkening coefficients in red.
-These plots show that the features in the spectrum of each limb shows very small sensitivity to each case.
-We use the spectrum measured with the fixed limb darkening coefficients for all the analysis presented in this work.
+While fitting the spectroscopic light curves with Catwoman, we fix the $T_0$ (to the combined value in Table \ref{tab:wlc_combineall3}), $a/R_{\rm S}$, period, and $b$ to the median values determined from the white light curves.
+We assume that the planet's orbit is circular and its spin axis is perfectly aligned with the orbital axis of the planet (spin-orbit angle $\phi$= 90$^{\circ}$), as expected for a tidally locked planet at such close proximity to its host star \cite{fabrycky2007,hut1981,peale1999}.
+We bin the spectroscopic light curves to a spectral resolving power $R\sim50$ before fitting them with a transit model.
+In addition to the morning/evening transit depths and the limb darkening coefficients, we also fitted a systematics model that varies linearly with time to the light curve from each spectroscopic channel.
+We use the \texttt{emcee} sampler for fitting these light curves.
+Fig.~\ref{LCcolorplot}B shows the wavelength vs. time 2D map of the normalized best-fitting model light curves for each spectroscopic channel.
+Fig.~\ref{LDfreefix}A-B shows a comparison between $u_+$ and $u_-$ constrained from fitting the spectroscopic light curves with theoretically predicted values for WASP-94A \cite{magic15}.
+The theoretical predictions match the wavelength-dependence of both limb darkening parameters, but show a constant offset from the measured values from the light curves.
+Therefore, we apply an offset of -0.02586 to the model predictions for $u_+$ and -0.008 to the model predictions of $u_-$ to match the measured coefficient values.
+The stellar models with the applied offsets are also shown in Fig.~\ref{LDfreefix}A-B. We fitted the spectroscopic light curves again by fixing the limb darkening parameters to this modified stellar model prediction, to measure our final transmission spectra for the morning and the evening limbs.
+Fig.~\ref{LDfreefix}C-D show a comparison of the transmission spectrum derived for each limb with free limb darkening coefficients and the fixed limb darkening coefficients.
+We find that the features in the spectrum of each limb change very little in each case.
+We use the spectrum measured with the fixed limb darkening coefficients for our subsequent analysis.